-“All games have game elements and game mechanics in them, but most games are still boring and badly designed.
-It’s naive to think that once you take these game mechanics even found in boring games and put it in your product, it will transform into something fun and exciting.”
+“All games have game elements in them, but most games are still boring and badly designed.
+It’s naive to think that once you take these game mechanics that are even found in boring games and put them in your product, your product will transform into something fun and exciting.”

 Yu-kai Chou is a Pioneer and International Keynote Speaker on Gamification, and the Original Creator of The Complete Gamification Framework: Octalysis.
 He has been a regular speaker/lecturer on Gamification Worldwide, including at organizations like Stanford University, Accenture, Tedx, SxSW, Gamified India, Huawei, the Innovation Center in Denmark, and many more.

 Yu-kai was one of the earliest pioneers in Gamifcation, starting his work in the industry in 2003 and was rated the #1 Gamification Guru by the World Gamification Congress as well as UK-Based Leaderboarded (not to say that he is actually the best at anything, but something nice to have on a Bio).
 Yu-kai is the President of The Octalysis Group and is a Partner at the Enterprise Gamification Consultancy (EGC).
 He has helped a variety of companies, from seed stage startups to Fortune 500 companies such as eBay, HP, Cisco, Wells Fargo, and more.

 Previously, Yu-kai was the Co-Founder and CEO of RewardMe, a digital loyalty platform that gamified offline commerce that was rated by AlwaysOn as one of the Top 10 Private Companies to Watch.
 RewardMe also won Best Commercial App at the first location-based service awards “The Locals.”